manupap1/libzoneminder-plugin-openalpr/README.md

 ### Using

 When a license plate is detected, this triggers an event with alarmed frame(s).
-Depending on your configuration settings and video content, an event can contain multiple alarmed frames.
+Depending on your configuration settings and video content, an event may contain multiple alarmed frames.

 ![Events](https://github.com/manupap1/libzoneminder-plugin-openalpr/blob/master/misc/events.png)